J-O-B/portfolio/README.md

 --------------------
 ## **Deployment**
 ### <ins>**_Local Deployment:_**</ins>
+This project was developed in the Cloud9 IDE.
+Throughout this project, files have been committed to git and pushed to GitHub using the built in function on Cloud9.

 To deploy this project on your local system, you can follow these steps:

 >1.
 Navigate to my GitHub repository which can be found [here](https://github.com/J-O-B/portfolio).